 Yellow Finch Symbolism

 The yellow finch symbolizes joy, persistence, freedom, and enthusiasm.
-They’re also the symbols for a few states.
+It is also the symbol of several states.

 - The Eastern Goldfinch is the official state bird of New Jersey.